About Livingstone, Zambia

 Places to go in Livingstone

-Within town there are some great restaurants such as The Golden Leaf, Ocean Basket, Zest and Cafe Zambezi amongst others providing curries, seafood, vegetarian, steaks and grills.
+Within town there are some great restaurants such as The Golden Leaf, Ocean Basket, Vix Falls, Peppino’s, Olgas, and Cafe Zambezi amongst others providing curries, seafood, vegetarian, pizza, steaks and grills.
 There are also several coffee shops scattered around and even a great Italian ice cream bar.
 There are also several bars and night clubs to entertain the night owls.
 In terms of culture there are museums in Livingstone covering steam trains, the Jewish history of the town, history of the Victoria Falls and art and crafts.
 Walking down the high street visitors can see a lot of the original architecture of Livingstone with the Capitol Theatre being a good example.
-There is also a bustling art and crafts market in the town as well as a small shopping mall for grocery and general shopping.
+There is also a bustling arts and crafts market in the town as well as a small shopping mall for grocery and general shopping.

 The Zambezi River